wmde/wikibase-release-pipeline/docs/topics/testing.md

 MOCHA_OPTS_TIMEOUT=3600000000
 ```

-Source the file on each run and execute the `test:run-filter` target on the selenium package in `Docker/test/selenium/`.
+Source the file on each run and execute the `test:run-filter` target on the selenium package in `test`.

 ```bash
 set -o allexport; source wbaas.minikube.repo.env; set +o allexport && npm run test:run-filter
 ```

-For more information on selenium testing see the [README](../../Docker/test/selenium/README.md) file in the selenium folder.
+For more information on selenium testing see the [README](../../test/selenium/README.md) file in the selenium folder.